Fascinating facts about mating in the animal kingdom

 Like flatworms, common garden snails are hermaphrodites.
-When they mate, each one of them extends—from their heads—a penis toward the head of the other.
+When they mate, each one of them extends—from their heads—a phallus toward the head of the other.
 The two appendages entangle and one inseminates the other.

 You may also like: Least obedient dog breeds

 Male nursery web spiders try to butter up females by offering them the gift of a fly or another unfortunate insect wrapped in a web cocoon.
 If she’s not into it, she’ll threaten him and send him packing.
 If she likes it, they mate—only for the greedy male to leave and take his gift with him.

 Female praying mantis are infamous for biting off the heads of males and devouring their bodies after mating, but they get a bad rap—sort of.
 They don’t always murder and cannibalize after mating, only if they’re hungry or agitated, so it just kind of depends on her mood.